New speakers are added regularly. Please check back to see the latest updates to the agenda.

 Cliff is also an active participant in the web performance community, evangelizing the importance of correlating performance metrics with business intelligence to drive development efforts within e-commerce.

-As a senior researcher, writer, and performance evangelist at Radware, I’ve spent the past few years researching the technical, business, and human sides of web/application performance, and sharing the findings via countless blog posts, presentations, case studies, articles, reports, and infographics.
+As a senior researcher, writer, and performance evangelist at Radware, I’ve spent the past several years researching the technical, business, and human sides of web/application performance, and sharing the findings via countless blog posts, presentations, case studies, articles, reports, and infographics.
 Before joining Radware, I was research lead and senior writer at Strangeloop Networks (which was acquired by Radware in early 2013).

 Max Firtman is a mobile+web developer, trainer, speaker and writer.
 He wrote many books, including “Programming the Mobile Web” (available in second edition) and “jQuery Mobile: Up and Running” published by O’Reilly Media.